 Average Lifespan of the Major Appliances

-Before the brand-tier breakdown, here is the all-brands national average from the two most-cited industry sources.
+Before the brand-tier breakdown, here is the all-brands national average from DOE and Consumer Reports, the two most rigorous public sources available.
 These numbers are useful as a starting point, but read on to the brand-tier table, where the spread within each appliance category is wider than the gap between appliance categories.

 |---|---|---|---|